 Our yearly production does not exceed 100 pieces.
 This is synonyms with quality and rarity.

 “ The dial of a watch is what a face is to a human being. ”

 Unlike Lundis Bleus, the process of kiln-fired enameling dates back several thousands of years.
 It is an age-old technique of metal embellishment, in which “enamel” (a type of glass) is fused to a metal base.
 This process is usually done in a kiln between 750°C and 900°C.

 Enameling is mainly done on copper, silver and gold.
-At Lundis Bleus, we have chosen to use sterling silver (925/1000) for the enameled dials, although we sometimes use solid gold too.
+At Lundis Bleus, we have chosen to use a silver alloy (925/1000) for the enameled dials, although we sometimes use solid gold too.

 One of the beautiful things about enamel is its flexibility.
 It can be transparent - allowing the texture of the metal base to show through, opaque, semi-opaque or opalescent.
 The metal base used for enameling can be left raw for opaque enameling or can be decorated with engravings or stampings when working with transparent enamel (which would help display the engravings).

 For the Ref.1120-EU “Royal Blue” on the pictures below, we use transparent enamel and this contributes to the unique handmade texture engraved on the silver, resembling the surface of the ocean.
-This process is entirely done in our Lundis Bleus workshop in La Chaux-de-Fonds.
+This process is entirely done in our Lundis Bleus workshop.